 IT Compliance Explained

-IT compliance deals with the process that an organization takes to meet the requirements of a third party to ensure that the organization remains operational with a certain market or abides with the rules set or with a certain client.
+IT compliance deals with the process that an organization takes to meet the requirements of a third party to ensure that the organization remains operational in a certain market or abides by the rules set or with a certain client.

 While compliance has similarities to security, the motive that drives the former is different.
 Compliance is focused on meeting the requirements set by third parties such as: